patrick-finke/mecs/README.md

 The Entity Component System (ECS) paradigm consists of three different concepts, namely **entities**, **components** and **systems**.
 These should be understood as follows:

-1. **Entities** are unique identifiers, labeling a set of components as belonging to a logical group.
+1. **Entities** are unique identifiers, labeling a set of components as belonging to a group.
 2. **Components** are plain data and implement no logic.
 They define the behavior of entities.
-3. **Systems** are logic that operates on entities and their components.
-They enforce the appropriate behavior of entities with certain component sets and are also able to change their behavior by adding, removing and mutating components.
+3. **Systems** are logic that operates on entities and their component, enforcing the appropriate behavior of entities with certain component types.
+Moreover, they are able to add and remove components from entities or mutate the data of existing components, effectively changing the entities behavior.

 For more information about the ECS paradigm, visit the [Wikipedia article](https://en.wikipedia.org/wiki/Entity_component_system) or Sander Mertens' [ecs-faq](https://github.com/SanderMertens/ecs-faq).